The keto diet encourages the inclusion of all kinds of delicious fatty foods in place of carbs, such as meats, poultry, eggs, and so much more.

 Are Some Cheeses Better Than Others?

-The aim of the keto diet is to achieve ketosis by reducing our carb intake, so that’s what we need to focus on when deciding which cheeses to include in our diet.
+The keto diet aims to achieve ketosis by reducing carb intake, so that’s what we need to focus on when deciding which cheeses to include in our diet.
 On the whole, cheese is generally low-carb, but some varieties are going to be better than others for when following the keto diet.

 As a rule of thumb, hard cheeses like parmesan, aged cheddar, swiss, and gouda are going to have a lower carb count.
 Hard and aged cheeses also contain less lactose for the body to break down.